 - 4.3.2.1 The white-beaked dolphin is distributed throughout the temperate and sub-polar seas of the Northern Atlantic (Reeves et al., 1999).
 It is found primarily in waters of 50 to 100 m deep and occurs over a large part of the European continental shelf.
 Atlantic white-beaked dolphin are only common in waters cooler than 14°C and are absent in regions where the temperature exceeds 18°C (MacLeod et al., 2008; Parsons et al., 2012a).
-Temperature is the most important factor in shaping the distribution of this species (Canning et al., 2008; MacLeod et al., 2008) and during the warmer summer months it is likely that white-beaked dolphin in the North Sea will be restricted to more northerly areas (Canning et al., 2008) (Figure 4.12). - 4.3.2.2 The requirement for cooler waters means that this species is one of the cetaceans most vulnerable to the effects of climate change.
+Temperature is the most important factor in shaping the distribution of this species (Canning et al., 2008; MacLeod et al., 2008) and during the warmer summer months it is likely that white-beaked dolphin in the North Sea will be restricted to more northerly areas (Canning et al., 2008) (Figure 4.15). - 4.3.2.2 The requirement for cooler waters means that this species is one of the cetaceans most vulnerable to the effects of climate change.
 An increase in sea temperature in north west Europe's continental shelf of one to 2 °C has resulted in a northward shift in their distribution with the result that white-beaked dolphin are no longer present in much of western Scotland, where once the densities were the highest in the world (MacLeod et al., 2005; Parsons, 2012a).
-The northern North Sea is now the most important region for this species within UK waters (Figure 4.12). - 4.3.2.3 Historical data provided by the GLNP based on land-based sightings confirm the presence of whitebeaked dolphin within the Greater Wash area (Figure 4.13) between 2002 and 2016.
+The northern North Sea is now the most important region for this species within UK waters (Figure 4.15). - 4.3.2.3 Historical data provided by the GLNP based on land-based sightings confirm the presence of whitebeaked dolphin within the Greater Wash area (Figure 4.16) between 2002 and 2016.
 It is therefore considered possible that white-beaked dolphin could be present within the Hornsea Three array area and offshore cable corridor.

-Figure 4.12: Distribution of white-beaked dolphin around the UK coast (Reid et al., 2003).
+Figure 4.15: Distribution of white-beaked dolphin around the UK coast (Reid et al., 2003).

-Figure 4.13: Historical records of dolphins along the Lincolnshire and Norfolk coastlines.
+Figure 4.16: Historical records of dolphins along the Lincolnshire and Norfolk coastlines.
+The positions marked indicate the centre of the grid reference describing observer position, thus some locations appear on land.